-CONNECTICUT Statute(s) and CONN.
+CONNECTICUT Statute(s) and • CONN.
 GEN. STAT.
-ANN. § 19a-124 (West 2022); CONN.
-GEN. regulation(s) STAT.
-ANN. § 21a-65 (West 2022) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or Unknown. counties within state allow or ban SSPs by ordinance or regulation?
+ANN. § 19a-124 (West 2023) (syringe regulation(s) services programs) • CONN.
+GEN. STAT.
+ANN. § 21a-65 (West 2023) (sale of hypodermic needles and syringes restricted; application to use secured machine; destruction of used hypodermic needles and syringes; penalty) • CONN.
+GEN. STAT.
+ANN. § 21a-286 (West 2023) (agreements for distribution and administration of opioid antagonists; Effective dete(s) of SSD regulations) Effective date(s) of SSP July 1, 1992 (§§ 19a-124 and 21a-65) provisions Does state allow SSPs by Yes. statute/regulation?
+100. Type of program Syringe services program Are syringes considered No. drug paraphernalia?
 Program components § 19a-124 - the Department of Public Health shall establish, within available appropriations, syringe services programs to enhance health outcomes of people who inject drugs in any community impacted by HIV or hepatitis C and shall establish protocols in accordance with this section.
 The department may authorize programs through local health departments or other local organizations.
 SSPs shall: (1) be incorporated into existing HIV and hepatitis C outreach and prevention programs in the selected communities; (2) provide access to free and confidential exchanges of syringes; provide for safe disposal or exchange of syringes; (3) provide that first-time applicants to the program receive an initial packet of syringes, educational material, and a list of drug counseling services; (4) offer education on HIV, hepatitis C, reduction in harm caused by such viruses, and drug overdose prevention measures and assist program participants in obtaining drug treatment services; (5) provide referrals for substance abuse counseling or treatment; and (6) provide referrals for medical or mental health care.
 SSPs must include an annual evaluation component to monitor the number of syringes distributed and collected, participation rates, the number of participants referred to treatment, and incidence of HIV from injection drug use to determine if there is a reduction as a result of the SSP.
-The local health department or community-based organization of each community conducting an SSP shall submit a report evaluating the effectiveness of the program.
-Miscellaneous provisions § 21a-65 - provides that a manufacturer or wholesaler may sell hypodermic needles and syringes to an SSP.
-Hypodermic needles and syringes in a quantity of 10 or less without a prescription may be provided or sold at retail by an SSP.
+The local health department or community-based organization of each